Shre-D/Anitard-v2-CRUx-Round-3/README.md

 2)Currently I'm working on making existing backends CRUD.
 They already feature Create, Read and Update but Delete needs to be worked on.
 Also planning on making user profiles more modular, so users can change their username and add a bio.
 Also adding a feature for users to delete their accounts.

 3)Another important feature being worked on is an Anitard review system where users can add comments to particular anime and give them a rating (counted separately from AniList and MAL rating).
 This feature will be added very soon.
+(Done :))

 4)Considering using TanStack to rewrite fetches performed.
 Also, considering to rewrite several pieces of code with better logic.